The Center’s leadership team has a wide range of backgrounds and interests. Learn about Center faculty and staff below.

 Emily is the Center’s communications RA.
 She’s responsible for promoting our social media channels, compiling the Center’s monthly newsletter, and keeping our website updated with recourse, educational opportunities.

 Rebecca Shlafer, PhD, MPH, is an Assistant Professor in General Pediatrics and Adolescent Health.
+Rebecca’s areas of interest include developmental outcomes of children and families with multiple risk factors, and the impact of incarceration on children.
 Learn more about Rebecca’s areas of research, courses taught, publications and collaborations.

 Jaime Slaughter-Acey, PhD, MPH, is an Assistant Professor in Epidemiology & Community Health.
+Jamie’s areas of interest include Health equity, maternal and child health/perinatal epidemiology, social determinants of health, racism, colorism, lifecourse perspective, perinatal health, women’s health, prenatal care, prenatal home visiting.
 Learn more about Jaime’s areas of research, courses taught, publications and collaborations.

 Jamie Stang, PhD, MPH, RDN, is an Associate Professor in Epidemiology & Community Health.
 She is Principle Investigator for the HRSA-funded Center for Leadership Education in Maternal and Child Public Health, and the director of the Leadership Education and Training Program in Maternal and Child Health Nutrition and co-chair of the Midwest Center for Lifelong Learning in Public Health.
+Jamie’s area of interest includes nutrition and weight status in pregnancy; child and adolescent nutrition; behavioral counseling in child obesity and eating disorders treatment.
+Jamie also serves on the 2020 Dietary Guidelines for Americans Committee (Departments of Agriculture (USDA).
 Learn more about Dr. Stang’s research areas, courses taught, publications and collaborations.

 Laura Villarreal is from rural Iowa and completed her B.S. in Global Health Studies at the University of Iowa.
 She is excited to begin the MCH MPH Program this fall.
 In addition, she enjoys experiential learning and traveling which led her to participate in an internship in Mysuru, India.
 Laura is the Report Card and Mini-Lab Research Assistant and is dedicated to being more involved with the community through this opportunity.